 Each field name is actually a dropdown, which lets you change each field to a different one (though it's actually easier to move fields around, which you'll learn to do in a minute).
 At the bottom of the list of fields, are blank dropdown fields that all say Make a Selection....

-Select the field you want to remove, by clicking its icon.
+In the Form Builder, select the field you want to remove, by clicking its icon.
 QuickBase highlights the selection in yellow.
 At the bottom of the list, click the Remove button.

 Select the field you want to move, by clicking its icon.